MANUAL OF THE

 shall be responsible for the proper administration of the Institute

-therein.
-The Director has the power to incur expenditure in accordance
+discipline therein.
+The Director has the power to incur expenditure

-with the procedure as may be laid by the Board from time to time.
+in accordance with the procedure as may be laid by the Board from

 The Deans and Registrar shall assist the Director in academic and